Morpher-io/dd-voltaire/README.md

 ### Get a good RPC for your chain of choice or run a node yourself
 The node must allow `debug_traceCall` with custom tracers and `eth_call` with state overrides.
+Some nodes (e.g. Erigon) have problems with state overrides slots starting with 0s (i.e. "0x01...abc").
+In that case, you have to launch the bundler with the flag `--cut_slot_leading_zeros` set to `true`.

 ### Run the bundler